OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 In this tutorial we'll:

-- Update our Drupal applications configuration to restrict access to some recipe data to authenticated users only
+- Update our Drupal application's configuration to restrict access to some recipe data to authenticated users only
-- Modify our Gatsby application so that anonymous users see a teaser of each recipe, while authenticated users get full access all of the recipes details
+- Modify our Gatsby application so that anonymous users see a teaser of each recipe, while authenticated users get full access to all of the recipes' details

-By the end of this tutorial you should know how to build pages that protect access to some content, as well has have a better understanding of the hybrid pages approach to building dynamic content pages in Gatsby.
+By the end of this tutorial you should know how to build pages that protect access to some content, as well as have a better understanding of the hybrid pages approach to building dynamic content pages in Gatsby.
 [# endsummary #]

 ## Goal